Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/ad-apps/fhir-resource-app-registration.md

 ## Deployment (manual)

-1. Register a FHIR Resource Application in the tenant that corresponds to your selected Identity Provider (i.e., Microsoft Entra ID, Azure AD B2C or Microsoft Entra External ID).
+1. Create a new application registration in the tenant of your chosen Identity Provider.
     - Go to `App Registrations`
     - Create a new application.
 You can name the App Registration to either match your Azure Developer CLI environment name or use a custom name.
         - If you choose a custom name, make sure it does not contain any whitespace.